Honored to have been a guest on the fabulous Tea for Teaching podcast several times. You can listen in here:

-Kernahan, C. (In Press, expected December 2019).
+Kernahan, C. (2019).
 Teaching about racism in the college classroom: Notes from a White professor.
 West Virginia University Press (Series on Teaching and Learning in Higher Education).

 Kernahan, C., & Chick, N. L. (2017).
 How do you Listen to your Students to Help Them Learn about Race and Racism?
 In Gurung R. A. R. & Voelker, D. J. (Eds.)
 Special Issue: Big Picture Pedagogy: Finding Interdisciplinary Solutions to Common Learning Problems.
 New Directions for Teaching and Learning, Wiley Series, Jossey-Bass, San Francisco, CA.

 Kernahan, C. (2016).
 Raising Awareness and Reducing Colorblind Racial Ideology in Higher Education.
 Neville, H. A., Gallardo, M. E., & Wing Sue D. (Eds.)
 What Does it Mean to be Color-Blind?
 Manifestations, Dynamics, and Impact.
 American Psychological Association, Washington, D.C.